-If you have family living in the European Union (EU) and plan to travel with them to an EU country other than their country of residence, you may be able to get your visa more quickly and free of charge.
+If you have family living in the European Union (EU) and you plan to travel with them to an EU country other than the country whose nationality they possess, you may be able to get your visa more quickly and free of charge.
 You will need to meet the following three conditions:

-- You are a relative of a citizen of the EU, Liechtenstein, Norway or Iceland.
+- You are a relative of a citizen of the EU, Liechtenstein, Norway, Iceland or Switzerland.

-- Your family member will be travelling to or staying in an EU country other than their country of residence.
+- Your family member will be travelling to or staying in an EU country other than the country whose nationality they possess.